how do i make a picture black and white but some certain things are colored?

-.minnie asked:
+Minnie asked:

-*can you give the exact instructions to make the photo all black and white and make some parts colored?
+Can i get the exact instructions to do this? im a beginner at Photoshop and i dont know how to do these things.
+Can you give the exact instructions to make the photo all black and white and make some parts colored?

 does anyone know what im talking bout?

-2. It’s amazing how often this question comes up!
+It’s amazing how often this question comes up!
 But in Photoshop it’s very easy to do.

 First you take the lasso tool and draw around the part you want to stay in color.
 You don’t have to get the exact outline but draw -around- it, making sure you get all of it.
 If you want several things to be in color, draw around all of them (they can be separate or together).